goodblockio/drealms-standard/docs/DeveloperGuide.md

 ## Application Token Interface (ATI)

-dRealms's ATI feature makes developing NFT's as familiar as making regular game assets.
-Any active license can supply a custom ATI for a token.
+dRealms's ATI feature makes developing NFT's as easy as making regular game assets.
+Any active license can supply a custom ATI for a token and therefore be imported into a compatible game.

 An ATI defines data types and formatting so the dRealms Unity Plugin knows what to expect when querying for NFT data on-chain.
-This allows for "just in time" creation of NFT assets in-game, since the game application already knows how to build the frame of the asset - it just waits for data to return from the chain to render the complete asset.
+This allows for "just in time" creation of NFT assets, since the game application already knows how to build the frame of the asset from the ATI - it just waits for a response from the chain to render the asset's details.

 #### ATI Example: